steveicarus/iverilog/Documentation/usage/command_line_flags.rst

     containing an unsized constant number, and unsized constant numbers are not truncated to integer width.

+  * strict-parameter-declaration/no-strict-parameter-declaration

+    The standards requires that parameters must be declared lexically before they are used.
+Using -gno-strict-parameter-declaration
+    will allow using a parameter before declaration, e.g., in a port declaration, with the parameter declared in the body of the module.

   * shared-loop-index/no-shared-loop-index

     Enable or disable the exclusion of for-loop control variables from